15 Ways Moving Companies Secretly Scam You

 “We can play it by ear”

 “Reputable moving companies will provide a schedule and stick to it,” Mr. Sapir says.
 “Between May and September are the busiest times of year for most moving companies, and you can expect rates to skyrocket and quality to suffer.
 Avoid this by booking long in advance and getting your schedule set in stone.”
-You need to know these tricks to make your moving day as stress-free as possible.

 “Don’t lift a finger, we got this”